-ASHA workers to end protest outside Kerala secretariat; will move agitation to districts
+ASHA workers to end protest outside Kerala Secretariat; will move agitation to districts

 The Kerala ASHA Health Workers Association (KAHWA), which has been leading the protest, said that their agitation will now move to the grassroots level in the districts.

+"But the government only increased our honorarium by a miniscule Rs 1,000 per month which comes to Rs 33.33 per day.
+It is an insult to our agitation," she said.

+Bindu also pointed out that when the protest commenced around eight-and-a-half months ago, coconut oil was priced at Rs 190 per litre and currently it cost around Rs 450 and therefore, the increase in the honorarium was negligible.

-KAHWA state general secretary M A Bindu said that through their various forms of agitation, including a hunger strike by some of their members for a few months and shaving of their heads by some others, they have made several gains, and now it was time to move on to a different mode of protest.
+Earlier in the day, the KAHWA state general secretary said that through their various forms of agitation, including a hunger strike by some of their members for a few months and shaving of their heads by some others, they have made several gains, and now it was time to move on to a different mode of protest.

 She said that due to their agitation, the central government increased their fixed incentive to Rs 1,500 and decided to provide Rs 50,000 to ASHA workers who completed 10 years of service and the state government increased their honorarium by Rs 1,000.